Bandit-17/PVBRAIN/README.md

 ## __Multi-PZEM 004T V3 configuration__:
-If you install both PZEM 004T V3, both have the same modbus adress by factory default.
+If you install the two PZEM 004T V3, both have the same modbus adress by factory default.
 You need to change the adress for the second one.
 To do these please refer to this (french) video: https://www.youtube.com/watch?v=O6QESZfJMcM&t=58s